• Home

 The dandelion’s name comes from the French dents-de-lion, meaning lion’s teeth, referring to the jagged-edged leaves shape of dandelions.
 Dandelions grow in temperate climates, preferring full sun and well-drained soil.

-Some dandelions can grow in wet soils, but dandelions do much better in drier climates.
-Dandelion plants grow from a crown of leaves and dandelion flowers blossom on hollow flower stalks.
-The dandelion plant’s leaves are bright green with jagged edges, similar to the shape of a lion’s teeth.
+Some dandelions can grow in wet soils, but some do much better in drier climates.
+Dandelion plants grow from a crown of leaves, and the flowers blossom on hollow flower stalks.
+The plant’s leaves are bright green with jagged edges, similar to the shape of a lion’s teeth.

 Dandelion Life Cycle